MelonKony/millmint/content/posts/2019-12-20-apartment.md

 ---
+title: Life and Death in Vekllei Apartment Ideology
-title: Life and Death in Vekllei Apartment Ideology, or “Newda”
+fulltitle: Life and Death in Vekllei Apartment Ideology, or “Newda”

 date: 2019-12-20
 tags:
     - post